ObiOne84/django-chefs-helper/README.md

 10. View reviews

     - Allow users to view approved reviews.
-    - Create mechanism to calculate average rating.
+    - Create a mechanism to calculate the average rating.

 11. Add a recipe